 Senior VP and president for IBM Hybrid Cloud Arvind Krishna has also said that while the world is keen to move to cloud computing, most customers are running multiple clouds and are only 20% or so into their cloud journey.
 The next stage is for real businesses to move real business applications to the cloud and be able to move and deploy applications and services between their multiple cloud environments.

-IBM wanted Red Hat for its development of what is the world’s largest portfolio of open source technology, its hybrid cloud platform and a vast open source developer community.
+IBM wanted Red Hat for it’s development of what is the world’s largest portfolio of open source technology; a hybrid cloud platform and a vast open-source developer community.
 Together, the two companies effectively become the world’s leading hybrid multi-cloud provider.

 Red Hat will now join IBM’s Hybrid Cloud team as a distinct unit.
 The companies claim that this will ‘preserve the independence and neutrality’ of Red Hat’s open source development heritage and, importantly, Red Hat’s development culture.
 Red Hat will continue to be led by Jim Whitehurst and Red Hat’s current management team.

 Learn more about Clear Technologies’ Red Hat consulting services.

 What does containerized apps have to do with it?

 Experts say IBM’s acquisition of Red Hat opens a new dynamic in the cloud wars between IBM, Google, Amazon, and Microsoft.
 It gives IBM added muscles in the enterprise hybrid cloud space, and it opens up a large conversation around containerized apps and microservices infrastructure.